 - In the control group, volunteers filled out regular questionnaires about their feelings and emotions.
 After six weeks, the members of the control group were also given the intervention.

-Researchers found the volunteers from the intervention group showed a 7% drop in depression symptoms and a 9% drop in the anxiety symptoms.
+Researchers found the volunteers from the intervention group showed a 7% drop in depression symptoms and a 9% drop in anxiety symptoms.

 At the start of the study, the intervention group had moderate symptoms of depression.
 But after the intervention, Moskowitz said, they showed much fewer symptoms of depression.

-Those in the control group, however, showed moderate degree of depression both before and after the intervention.
+Those in the control group, however, showed a moderate degree of depression both before and after the intervention.

-The six sessions of the training given to the intervention group is called LEAF.
+The six sessions of the training given to the intervention group were called LEAF.
 It stands for Life Enhancing Activities for Family Caregivers.
 A facilitator presented it through a web conference call on tablets.

 8 Happiness Skills To Train The Dementia Caregivers